THE

 MISCELLANEOUS

-may issue such guidelines and give such directions to a local authority, as it
+Government may issue such guidelines and give such directions to a local

-provide such information as the Government or the prescribed authority may
+school shall provide such information as the Government or the prescribed

 (2) If